 Linda Fanaras: 0:00

-hi, I am Linda Fanaras, host of B2B Brand 180 and c e o of Millennium Agency.
-If you wanna transform your B2B marketing into a powerhouse brand, then you may wanna listen in.
+Hi, I am Linda Fanaras, host of B2B Brand 180 and CEO of Millennium Agency.
+If you want to transform your B2B marketing into a powerhouse brand, then you may want to listen in.
 And if you like what you heard today, click like, share or subscribe.
-Well, there is no doubt that corporations are finding it more challenging to deal with today’s HR issues, whether employees are faced with aging parents and young children.
-Maybe they live in a stressed out environment at home, or they’re just considering that silent.
+Well, there is no doubt that corporations are finding it more challenging to deal with today’s HR issues, whether employees are faced with aging parents and young children, maybe they live in a stressed-out environment at home, or they’re just considering that silent.
 Resignation that we keep hearing about, it seeps right into the workplace and there’s no chance to actually avoid this.
 So this, along with the corporate culture and internal support system, can make an employee just dissatisfied with their job.
 How do you deal with that as a corporate leader?
 And what does all that have to do with branding and messaging?
 Well, that’s why I’ve brought in Jillian Derby today, senior Marketing Director from AIM HR Solutions.
 AIM HR Solutions is a subsidiary of Associated Industries of Massachusetts called AIM as We Know It, which is an employer network of trusted advisors, advocates, and thought leaders from talent management, training and compliance to compensation and analysis and online services.
 AIM HR Solutions is dedicated to helping organizations thrive through customized tools, training and support.
 And today we’re gonna talk about strategies to.
 Gauge your employees, make them feel supported in their work environment, and bring them a sense of peace in mind through strategies that you may not even consider.
 So welcome Jillian Derby, senior Marketing Director from AIM HR Solutions to the B2B Brand 180 podcast.
 So thanks for joining me today.
 Jillian, thanks for having me.
 Absolutely.
 So why don’t we start out with a quick introduction about yourself.
 Do you mind taking a couple minutes and tell us a little bit about yourself and AIM HR

 Jillian Derby: 2:02